 Topics Covered will include: Map and compass use, introductory aerial photograph interpretation, Public Land Survey System of the US, map projections and coordinate systems, geospatial data sources and data collection, use of Global Positioning System (GPS) for data collection and navigation, basic database design, spatial and tabular data analysis, basic cartographic techniques and map layout, and examples of GIS use in the natural and physical sciences.

 Wednesday Lectures are pre-recorded.
-There may be a short introductory live Zoom session for questions, review activities, and to maintain student contact.
+There may be a short Zoom session for questions, review activities, and to maintain student contact.
+Zoom sessions will be recorded.